pharmpy/pharmpy/docs/amd_tmdd.rst

 | ``cutoff``        | None                                                                                               |
 +-------------------+----------------------------------------------------------------------------------------------------+

-If no search space is given by the user, the default search space is dependent on the ``administration`` argument
+If no search space is given by the user, the default search space is dependent on the ``administration`` argument.

 .. tabs::